 A total of eleven trees were identified on the property, ten coast live oak trees and one California sycamore.
+Three protected trees are requested for encroachment with no impacts anticipated for two of the trees (aerial encroachments only).

+This report updates the previous report dated December 20, 2022.
 One oak tree had a root plate failure in November and was removed.
-No adjacent trees are impacted.
+A second oak tree was identified to have severe trunk decay by the on-site pruning contractor and was removed by them in March 2022.
 No trees are requested for removal to perform the proposed bridge renovation.
 No trees are designated as protected by any County Resource Conservation District.